 It gobbles through RAM limits and lacks an auto save feature.
 If you’re a design professional, you’ll want to stick to more robust software like Photoshop.
 But considering the software is basically an added feature to a great product, it’s more like a cool bonus for people who aren’t design pros.

-The Xyron XRN500EN is rather simple 5-inch sticker creator.
+The Xyron Create-A-Sticker is rather simple 5-inch sticker creator.
 It’s great for scrapbooking, making personalized photo cards, labels, creating tags for your stuff, and so on.
 It works by applying a firm adhesive to the edges of flat items, provided they fit inside the 5-inch maw of the device.

 For paper, photos, ribbons, and basically anything else that’s flat, the XRN500EN makes creating stickers easy.
 And a hallmark of Xryon devices is that you don’t need batteries, electricity, or heat to make your stickers.
 And your creations are permanent or removable stickers, and acid-free.